GuanhuaWang/sensAI/README.md

 ### DataFrame for irregular binary models

 ### Training more than one model at once on a single machine
-During imagenet retrain process we wanted to train 4 models at once across 16 gpus, to fully utilize each gpu.
+During imagenet retrain process we wanted to train 4 models at once across 16 gpus, to fully utilize each gpu. <br>
-After exec 4 training process, each with 4 CUDA_VISIBLE_GPUs,
+After exec 4 training process, each with 4 CUDA_VISIBLE_GPUs, <br>
-Each program essentially grinds to a halt.
+Each program essentially grinds to a halt. <br>
-It takes 5 minutes to arrive at training begin (model loading / data set loading) And it takes 100s of seconds to score a single test batch of size 128.
+It takes 5 minutes to arrive at training begin (model loading / data set loading) <br>
+And it takes 100s of seconds to score a single test batch of size 128.  <br>
-It might be guessed that when training 4 models on one machine, we're bounded by the CPUs ability to load the data between GPU and CPU (data loading workers).
+It might be guessed that when training 4 models on one machine, we're bounded by the CPUs ability <br>
+to load the data between GPU and CPU (data loading workers).  <br>

-Suprisingly, when executing the same style of parallism during the activation observation / channel scoring procedure, we ARE able to launch 10 models across 10 GPUs.
+Suprisingly, when executing the same style of parallism during the activation observation / channel scoring <br>
+procedure, we ARE able to launch 10 models across 10 GPUs. <br>

-The main differences I observed between these two situations are:
+The main differences I observed between these two situations are: <br>
-Training (Forward + Backwards) vs Inference (Forward only) Multiple GPUS vs Single GPUS (Though I did try to launch just two models at once each with a single GPU) In training situation, zombie threads (O_O) from killed processes, still living and eating up CPU cycles .
+Training (Forward + Backwards) vs Inference (Forward only) <br>
+Multiple GPUS vs Single GPUS (Though I did try to launch just two models at once each with a single GPU) <br>
+In training situation, zombie threads (O_O) from killed processes, still living and eating up CPU cycles. <br>
 Worth looking into from a system perspective?
-If for some reason people want to train multiple models at once on a single machine.
+If for some reason people want to train multiple models at once on a single machine.<br>